Phosphate Buffer plus NaOH and HCl

 Task 3.
 How does the pH of the buffer solution change after addition of 1 mM FeCl2 and 1 mM FeCl3?
 What happens when the obtained solution is oxidized by O2?

-We start with pure water (button New) and open the reaction module (button Reac).
-Then we enter two reactants: 4 mM KH2PO4 and 26 mM K2HPO4 as shown in the right screenshot.
+We start with pure water (button H2O), then click on button Reac and enter two reactants: 4 mM KH2PO4 and 26 mM K2HPO4 as shown in the right screenshot.

-By click on the Start button we immediatelly get the result
+By clicking on the Start button, the result appears immediately:

-We repeat the calculation, but now we add into the input panel shown above 1 mM NaOH as third reactant.
+We repeat the calculation, but now we insert a third reactant into the input panel: 1 mM NaOH.
 The same will be done for 1 mM HCl (also as third reactant).

-Finally, we set the buffer solution equilibrium with the atmospheric CO2.
+Finally, we set the buffer solution into the equilibrium with the atmospheric CO2.
 For this purpose click on button Setup and activate the checkbox “Open CO2 System” – as shown in the right screenshot.

-The obtained results for the buffer (in comparison with pure water) are:
+The obtained results for the buffer solution (in comparison with pure water) are:

 |buffer + 1 mM NaOH: